jrollman123/Spotify_Sentiment/README.md

 ### Conclusions

-For the majority of the last 50+ years, the lyrical sentiment of the Billboard Top 100 has been generally ‘positive’.
+For the majority of the last 50+ years, the lyrical sentiment of the Billboard Hot 100 has been generally ‘positive’.
 In 1998, lyrical sentiment dipped into the negatives for a year, followed by a resurgence of positive sentiment.
 In 2000, there was a drastic shift back to positive only to slowly dwindle back down.
 Overall, the 21st century has seen song lyrics become overall less positive.
-It is important to remember that this is only the Billboard’s Top 100 and the sentiment is simply a reflection of the lyrics not the music itself.
+It is important to remember that this is only the Billboard’s Hot 100 and the sentiment is simply a reflection of the lyrics not the music itself.
 Have you ever listened to a song that you considered a “banger” only to listen to the lyrics and realize how dark or sad the song may be.
 This is what I would